Fleurman/qA_Ap/README.md

 ### Architecture

-The logic of this package is to search trough Documents
+The logic of this package is to query an LLM to find Documents via RAG and expose them in the response.
+The main purpose would be to ask for solutions or informations for a certain need and have a nice response that presents a set of tools or solutions with direct links when possible.

+A Document is defined as a qA_Ap.classes.Document class that consists of a text content, a title, any metadata and any medias.

+Support for Notes (qA_Ap.classes.Note) is implemented though quite minimal at this time.
+Each document can have multiple Notes wich consists of a title, a text content, any metadata and any medias.

-This package is made with a frontend focus.
-The main idea is to compile a `catalog.json` _(containing title, short description and metadata of all documents)_ and use this json to do the search and filtering in the view then query the API for complete document _(and notes)_ when needed.
+As this package is made with a frontend focus the compiles a `catalog.json` _(containing title, short description and metadata of all documents)_ that should be used to do the search and filtering in the view then query the API for complete a document _(and its notes)_ when needed.

+Along with the catalog, indexes can be compiled for each unique values of a given metadata field.
+This is useful to get directly the list of all existing values for a document attribute. _(i.e. your documents can have a `tag` field and indexing the tag attribute creates a list of all existing tags value that you can use to filter, display or populate a selection dropdown...)_

+For a better customization, the database and LLM are modulars.
+Implement your own `qA_Ap.db.qaapDB` class or `qA_Ap.app.ai.AIInterface` to suit your needs.
+Each of these classes are totally ignorant of the rest of the app and should only takes and returns native python types.

 ```mermaid
 ---